Snowflake-Labs/sfquickstarts/site/sfguides/src/connectors_native_sdk_java_example/connectors_native_sdk_java_example.md

 #### OAuth integration setup

 After installation return to your GitHub app and generate a new client secret.
-Make sure to copy it immediately, as it won't be shown again.
+Make sure to copy it immediately, as it will not be shown again.
 Paste the client secret in the OAuth configuration popup of your connector.
 Finally, copy the client ID (not app ID) of your application and also paste it in the OAuth configuration popup of your connector.